 Celebrating Safely: Ringing In the New Year with Your Pets

 While Yuletide treats, gifts and holiday bouquets are probably making their way out of your home, the season isn’t over just yet.
-There’s still one more holiday we are counting down the days to, so before you bust out the noisemakers and champagne, the ASPCA Animal Poison Control Center (APCC) wants to prepare you with these New Year’s Eve safety tips.
+There’s still one more holiday we are counting down the days to, so before you break out the noisemakers and champagne, the ASPCA Animal Poison Control Center (APCC) wants to help you prepare for a fun and safe New Year’s Eve with your pets with these safety tips.

 Keep an Eye on the Alcohol (and Other Substances)